Packing Dishes for Moving

 How to Pack Pots and Pans for a Move

-- Place a layer of packing paper on the bottom of the box.
+- Same as packing dishes, place a layer of packing paper on the bottom of the box.

 - Start with the largest pot and place smaller pots inside.